Obtenez 3 mois à 0,99 $/mois + 20 $ de crédit Audible

 At his ascension, England was economically behind, but James's global ambitions began to shift the tide: As ships departed London for America, Russia, Persia, India, and Japan, the fledgling East India Company began to intertwine ever closer with the crown.

-And James himself was dogged by scandal, his court famously reputed for vice and venality.
-But James' court was also rich in art, drama, and literature.
+And James himself was dogged by scandal, running a court famously reputed for vice and venality.
+But his court was also rich in art, drama, and literature.
 Shakespeare's King Lear and Macbeth—said to have been inspired by James himself—were both first performed at the Jacobean court.

 Set across England and the Continent, over the course of twenty years—beginning with the death of Elizabeth I in 1603 and the ascension of James I and ending in 1625 with Charles I becoming king—The Sun Rising presents a rich and compelling portrait of the royal family and a story of dynastic power politics, which ultimately and viciously split Europe.